OthmanB/PostTAMCMC-C-IDL/README.md

 * Dependencies: There is many IDL library dependencies.
 I am not sure all those required have been provided here.
 If any issues, contact me and I will see if I can help.

 * No exhaustive documentation is yet available.
-Here below I give very quick overview of the inputs to be set: dosavfilesonly=0 ; Default, you do everything from sav file until synthese files and plots
+Here below I give very quick overview of the inputs to be set:

+1. You need to copy the getmodel and bin2txt program into the cpp_prg subdirectory.
+Those files are generated when compiling TACMCMC-C++.
+2. You need to setup  directories and options of the 'iterative_PostMCMC_MS_Global' procedure.
+Here are the key parameters to set:

 	- Directory containing the binary output files for all the objects that you wish to be processed: dir_outputs='/home/obenomar/Pro/PSM_WP128_Sept2018/Raw_Results/TAMCMC-C/Data/Outputs/'